bnb-chain/greenfield-docs/src/guide/getting-started/interact-with-greenfield.md

 You can run "./gnfd-cmd storage -h " to get help of the storage operations.

-The below command can be used to create a new bucket called testBucket:
+The below command can be used to create a new bucket called testbucket:

 ```
-gnfd-cmd storage make-bucket gnfd://testBucket
+gnfd-cmd storage make-bucket gnfd://testbucket
 ```

 The command supports "-primarySP" flag to select the storage provider on which you want to create a bucket.
 The content of the flag should be the operator address of the storage provider.
 If this value is not set, the first SP in the storage provider list will be selected as the upload target by default.